ttu/json-flatfile-datastore/README.md

 // collection1_1 will not have item with id: hello2 even after reload, because it was initialized before reload
 ```

-If JSON Flat File Datastore is used with e.g. Web API, add DataStore to the DI container as a singleton.
+If JSON Flat File Data Store is used with e.g. Web API, add DataStore to the DI container as a singleton.
 This way DataStore's internal state is correct and application does not have to rely on the state on the file as read operation is pretty slow.
 Reload can be triggered if needed.

 ### Collection naming